sdiehl/stephendiehl.com/posts/category1.md

 programming.

-Category theory distills the essence of a large variety of constructions in traditional set theory to more abstract context which can be used to reason about the large scale structure of mathematics, physics, and computer science.
+Category theory distills the essence of a large variety of constructions in traditional set theory to more abstract context which can be used to reason about general concepts in computer science and mathematics.

 If one were to try and describe the essence of category theory, it is that it is study of relationships between between mappings of elements,